camunda/camunda-docs-manual/content/user-guide/process-engine/batch.md

 ## Operation log

-Please note that user operation log is written for Batch creation itself only, execution of the seed job as well as individual jobs that perform operations is performed by Job Executor and therefor are not considered to be user operations.
+Please note that a user operation log is written for Batch creation itself only, execution of the seed job as well as individual jobs that perform operations are performed by Job Executor and therefore are not considered to be user operations.

 # Job Definitions